Automating the procurement process for Maintenance, Repair and Operations improves efficiency, reduces costs and sets

 But these challenges have given new impetus to the adoption of digital technology which, as well as solving immediate issues, will have long-term benefits for the future of MRO procurement.

 Across industries, procurement professionals are forging stronger relationships with suppliers, tapping into their knowledge and working with them to deliver value.
 Digital procurement tools are also delivering real savings in time and money.

-The 2021 Indirect Procurement Report, carried out by RS Components and the Chartered Institute of Procurement & Supply (CIPS), found that one of the biggest challenges in controlling purchasing activity is a lack of spend visibility (37%).
+The 2022 Indirect Procurement Report, carried out by RS and the Chartered Institute of Procurement & Supply (CIPS), found that one of the biggest challenges in controlling purchasing activity is a lack of spend visibility (39%).

 Indirect costs are an inevitable part of procurement.
 But consider the time involved in researching products, checking availability, negotiating prices and arranging delivery.
 Then there’s time spent seeking internal approval, issuing purchase orders and processing invoices.

-Alex Davies, Head of Value-Added Services Delivery for EMEA at RS, regularly sees this inefficient system in action.
+Ed Orgill, Head of Value-Added Solutions Sales for UK&I at RS, regularly sees this inefficient system in action.
 “Of course the true cost of ad hoc purchases varies widely between companies,” he says.
 “Yet there are businesses raising hundreds – if not thousands – of purchase orders a year for low-value products and not really having any appreciation for this significant hidden cost.”

 However, there are ways to drastically reduce this figure.
 By taking a holistic view of the indirect procurement process, RS can offer solutions that save quantifiable amounts of time – and, therefore, money.
-“We have a calculator that we use with customers,” says Davies.
+“We have a calculator that we use with customers,” says Orgill.

 “Specialists in eCommerce will get right into the detail of their end-to-end procurement process, putting real timeframes and real costs into the calculator and producing a true cost to that company.”